 Types of Reinsurance

 There are a couple of different reinsurance options for insurance companies to use.
 Each covers a specific need, though some tend to be broader than others.
 If an insurance company isn’t quite sure what kind of reinsurance it will need, it likely will go as broad as possible.
-Here are the types of reinsurance:
+Here are the four types of reinsurance:

 This type of reinsurance covers broad groups of policies.
 Think all auto or homeowner’s insurance.
 Once the contract is agreed upon between the reinsurance company and the primary insurance, the terms usually go into effect immediately, covering all new and current policies until the agreement expires or is canceled.